GivenCingco/Host-a-WordPress-on-AWS-EC2/README.md

 - Go to downloads where your key pair is stored.
 - Create a folder and call it 'SSH'.
 - Copy the key pair and paste it inside the newly created SSH folder.
-- Open your terminal type the following commands in the screenshot below to change into the directory where your key pair is stored.
+- Open your terminal and execute the following commands in the screenshot below to change into the SSH directory where your key pair is stored.

 ![Screenshot 2022-11-23 at 14 38 47](https://user-images.githubusercontent.com/50238769/203549430-657fab69-27ab-4592-bf41-c935793d8ea9.png)